 - 1/2-3/4 cup honey, or to taste

 - Cut chicken (or pork) into 1-2 inch cubes on a cutting board.

 - Sprinkle cornstarch on the chicken and mix together until pieces are coated.

 - Heat up a pan and put in meat.
 You can add oil or non-stick spray if you want but you don't really need it (for extra Chinese flavor, add 1 tea. sesame oil).

 - Stir and fry meat until it is cooked through (no pink inside).
 This takes about 7 minutes.
 If you cover the pan, it can go faster but won't be as crispy.
 If your chicken is frozen, it will take a bit longer and won't be quite as crispy.

 - Add garlic salt and ginger (optional).
 Just as meat is finishing, pour on the honey.
 Cook for about 1-2 minutes until it starts to bubble.

 - Serve over rice or noodles.
 You can save to re-heat later.

-Orange Chicken: Cook as above but use Panda Express Orange Chicken Sauce (or other orange chicken sauce) instead of honey.
-Alternatively, you can add Sweet Chili sauce instead of the honey and add 1/2 cup orange juice.
+Cook as above but use Panda Express orange sauce (or any other brand) instead of honey.
+Alternatively, you can add a sweet chili sauce and 1/2 cup orange juice.

 Kung Pao Chicken